eecs394-f16/Superhero-Fueling/README.md

 The Appgyver Steroids tooling makes it easy to run the application on a mobile device not only for developers, but also for potential clients or testers as well.
 Once installed, simply run

 	steroids connect

-  *Some have reported dependency errors occuring at this stage even after runnign `npm install`.
-If this is the case, install the missing dependencies listed in the erro manually using `npm install`.

 and a QR code screen should appear in your browser.
 Then, download the Scanner app from the [App Store](https://itunes.apple.com/us/app/appgyver-scanner/id575076515?mt=8) (iOS) or the [Google Play Store](https://play.google.com/store/apps/details?id=com.appgyver.freshandroid&hl=en) (Android) and use it to scan the QR code.
 The app will load on your device!

+>   Some have reported dependency errors occuring at this stage even after running `npm install`.
+If this is the case, install the missing dependencies listed in the error manually using `npm install`.

 Anyone else who downloads the Scanner app, such as a client or a tester, can also scan the QR code and try the app on their device as well.
 For more documentaiton on Appgyver Steroids, [look here](https://play.google.com/store/apps/details?id=com.appgyver.freshandroid&hl=en).